sfield2/NSJ-MV-CeramicSeriation/README.md

 # NSJ_MV_CeramicSeriation

 This directory contains code written in R for:
-1) creating a seriation of Northern San Juan/Mesa Verde ceramics using correspondence analysis and calibration site data from the Village Ecodynamics Project (VEP)
+1) Creating a seriation of Northern San Juan/Mesa Verde ceramics using correspondence analysis and calibration site data from the Village Ecodynamics Project (VEP)
-2) using the seriation to determine site occupation of sample/survey/excavation ceramic data using a Brainerd-Robinson coefficient of similarity (Peeples 2011)
+2) Using the seriation to determine site occupation of sample/survey/excavation ceramic data using a Brainerd-Robinson coefficient of similarity (Peeples 2011)
-3) building a time series of occupation
+3) Building a time series of occupation

 ## Data
 All data used for the seriation and example sample data from Mesa Verde National Park (Lancaster & other citations) are provided in folder entitled "DATA".